mizhael-dev/MyRPG/extra_context/CombatSystemDesigner/20251115_New_design/20251116_APbased_design .md

 3. **Mezzo Tempo (Interruption/Half-Time):** This is the mechanical core of the Active Pause system.
 Mezzo Tempo is defined as a preemptive strike, often targeting an uncovered limb, or a counter initiated before the opponent's main strike has fully begun.
   ***In the game system, this translates to the requirement of spending a dedicated resource, Focus, to resolve an action immediately upon the opponent’s declaration of a Dui Tempi action, thereby seizing the initiative flow.***

-1. **Contratempo (Simultaneous Strike):** This occurs when both combatants attempt to execute offensive actions against each other within the same immediate window.
+4. **Contratempo (Simultaneous Strike):** This occurs when both combatants attempt to execute offensive actions against each other within the same immediate window.
 This models the dangerous reality of mutual engagement.
 Resolution requires a specific Structured Priority Check to determine the outcome, resulting in a calculated outcome, often a "controlled double hit" where the combatant with superior structure or timing gains a critical advantage while still sustaining minimal damage.

 ---

-### Tempo: Opportunity to strike or a Vulnerability
+### Tempo: Opportunity to strike or a Vulnerability (Auto-Pause)
-In GameEngine a `pause`.
+Gives a chance to either fencer in `Initiative`=`Vor` or `Initiative`=`Nach` to adjust their `Actions` in light of new information `Telegraphs`.

+  ***In GameEngine it's a `Pause`, Players cannot interact with the game outside of `Pause`=`true`.***

+  ***Game pauses when:***
+  1. `NewTelegraph` New meaningful telegraph information emerges (Every time you see their weapon, foot, or body move)
+    - Triggers when telegraph with `Pause: true` is revealed
+    - **Opponent** of fencer that emitts teh telegraph can act
+    - Example: P1 telegraphs → P2 can respond
+  2. `RecoveryComplete` Recovery phase is completed and actor can act again <- EDIT Recovey might get removed from the game
+    - Triggers at the end of last `ActionIT` when action recovery ends
+    - **That fighter** can act again
+    - Message: "{name} is ready to act again"
+  3. `Death` On hp <= 0
+    - Triggers when HP <= 0
+    - Combat ends, no more actions can be taken by netier P1 or P2
+    - Message: "{name} died"
+  4. `Indes` Indes starts, the attack is about to be resolved
+  5. After you have parried their attack.
+  6. When their blow has passed outside your body (a miss (out of measure) or void).
+  7. When they raise their sword to attack you (while their hand/weapon is in motion).
+  8. While they change their guard (The bigger the movement the bigger the opportunity)
+  9. When they move or lift a foot to change their pace or move towards you or away from you (while they are mid-step and off-balance).

+#### Tempo: Opportinty and Vulnerability - Design and reality context

+The best time to attack your opponent is when he moves (gives you a tempo).
+Conversely, a fencer should expect to be attacked if he makes one of these five actions.
+However, to gain the advantages, one must first move.
+The advantages come with their liabilities, and may not seem like advantages at all if they are also perfect opportunities for the opponent to strike.
+The key, however, is that one should expect to be struck at  while moving to take advantage.
+Thus, they are invitations for an opponent to strike.
+By making a half cut to gain the Advantage of Guard, and a half step to gain the Advantage of the Step, one can entice his opponent to make a full blow, and this large tempo can be exploited in turn with a parry and counter in a single, shorter tempo.

+Gaining any Advantage requires one to make a tempo.
+Delivering a half cut requires one to move from one guard to another, falsing requires the point to leave presence, and stepping offline requires the entire body to move.
+Each one of these movements (and especially any combination of them) is a perfect opportunity for the opponent to strike.
+Because the one attempting to gain the advantage is required to leave the safety of his guard and move into another, he is momentarily susceptible to an attack, which is what an opponent should look for when making a strike.

 ---

-### Tempo: Phase (German cateogrizaiton)
+### Tempo: Initiative & Indes

 1. **Vor (Before)** - represents the initial attack or aggressive action taken by one fencer, seizing the initiative.
 This action forces a response from the opponent.

+   ***GameEngine:***
+   - Fencer who's planned `Impact` (moment when attack is going to be resolved if no Actions are made) is sooner on the `Timeline` than the other person's `Impact`, has `Initiative`=`Vor`
+   - `Initiative`=`Vor` gives a bonus to `Leaverage` +1 Stark
+   - If both fencers have expected `Impact` in the same `Tick` on the `Timeline`, neither will get a `Vor` Leavearge bonus when `Indes` is resolved. ***

-2. **Nach (After)** -  is the subsequent defensive reaction or counter-tempo action taken by the defender, often resulting in a binding of the blades.
+2. **Nach (After)** -  is the subsequent defensive reaction or counter-tempo action taken by the defender, often resulting in a binding of the blades (an Interrrupt).

+    ***GameEngine:***
+    - Fencer who's planned `Impact` is at least 1 `Tick` later on the `Timelien` than the other person's `Impact`, has `Initiative`=`Nach`
+    - They can see opponent's Actions `Telegraph` before commiting to an Action.
+That gives them more information to make better choices to adjust to the attack and gain `Leverage` adventage before `Indes`.
+    - Once they are ready, they spend spend `FP` (Focus points) to "catch up" to `Vor` on the timeline, which triggers `Indes`.
+(Vor bonus stays on for the attacker)

 3. **Indes (Instant/Meanwhile/instance of stilleness)** - the single most critical element for simulating KdF in an atomic-turn system.
 Indes translates to "in the instant" or "meanwhile" and represents the immediate, **reflexive action taken upon contact with the opponent's sword**.
 This is the precise moment where a fencer, using trained instinct (**Fühlen**) to judge opponent's **Leaverage** (Strong or Weak) and makes a definitive counter-action (a **winding**, a **disengage**, or a **press**).

+!!!!!!!!!!!!!!!!!!!!!!!!!!!!
+  ***GameEngine:*** EDIT EDIT EDIT EDIT !!!!!!!!
+  - Before Indes resolution is revealed, fencers have one last chance to edit their Actions and go to Vor Nach again.
+It will cost 3 `FP` Focus Points to get at least 1 `Tick` on `Timeline` ahead.
+EDIT EDIT
+ - `Indes` is a `Pause` for both P1 and P2

-***Indes must serve as the Active Pause mechanism in the proposed system.
-Both players secretly commit their decisive Indes action simultaneously and cofirm the choice to unpause the action, allowing the outcome to be determined by the interaction of their choices, not by a fixed initiative order.***
+ - Both players secretly commit their decisive Indes `Action` simultaneously and cofirm the choice to unpause the game, allowing the outcome to be determined by the interaction of their choices.

+ - `LeaverageMeter` for both P1 and P2 is visible to both of them (**Fuhlen**)
+ - Winner of Hitter-Taker-Provoker (Rock-Papaer-Scissors), makes the final decisionn.

 ---

 ### Bind: Quantifying Fühlen (Strone and Weak Leverage) with The Leverage Track:

-   - **Fühlen:** trained instinct to judge the opponent's leverage (Strong or Weak) and makes a definitive counter-action (a winding, a disengage, or a press).
+- **Fühlen:** trained instinct to judge the opponent's leverage (**Strong-Stark** or **Weak-Swach**) and makes a definitive counter-action (a winding, a disengage, or a press).
-   - **Leverage:** (Strong or Weak) Leverage Track (Stark/Swach Meter)
+- **Leverage:** `LeverageTrack` is a **Stark/Swach Meter**

+- `LeverageTrack`: **Stark/Swach Meter**
    - ***Mechanic: **Leverage Track**, scaled from +3 (Max Stark) to -3 (Max Swach)***
      - **Stark State** (+1 to +3): Indicates the fencer possesses structural advantage and safety.
 Available actions are "Hard" (applying direct pressure, executing a powerful strike, or maintaining the bind).
      - **Swach State** (-1 to -3): Indicates structural vulnerability.
 The fencer must utilize "Soft" actions (disengaging, retreating, or Winding) to escape the pressure.
 Failure to act softly when in a Swach state leads to catastrophic displacement and injury.

   ***The position on Leverage Track is the direct outcome of the players' simultaneous action choices (the Indes resolution).
 By visualizing this state, the game simulates the tactical judgment required of a master fencer to "feel well if he is weak or strong at the sword".***

 ---